vbrgit/nma-research-group/content/authors/Alvarez/_index.md

 ---

-Jorge Morón-Vidal got his Bachelor of Science in Physics in 2018 from the University of Zaragoza.
-In 2019, he completed a Master's in General Physics from the University of Zaragoza and Cergy Paris University.
-Since 2019, he has been a mathematical engineering PhD candidate at UC3M, supervised by Dr Francisco Bernal.
-It is expected that he will defend his PhD in early 2024.
-His research interests include probabilistic domain decomposition algorithms, numerical methods for PDE solving and high parallel computing.
+Diego Álvarez obtained his Bachelor's Degree in Physics from Universidad Autónoma de Madrid in 1993, and his PhD in Mathematical Engineering from Universidad Carlos III de Madrid in 2001.
+Currently, he is an Associate Professor in the Department of Mathematics at UC3M.
+His interests cover various areas of Applied Mathematics, such as modeling, inverse problems, numerical solution of partial differential equations, image processing, etc.